RDM3DC/Adaptive-Resistance-Principle-ARP-/README.md

 Conclusion

-Reinforce MAEL’s significance as a robust and efficient adaptive heuristic.
+Reinforce AIN’s significance as a robust and efficient adaptive heuristic.

-Clearly present MAEL's implications for computational complexity and optimization research.
+Clearly present AIN's implications for computational complexity and optimization research.

 Would you like to refine or expand any part of this outline further?